alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

 Every 4 bytes represents a 4 byte number in little endian format.
 That is, the first 4 bytes `5e 06 00 00` translates to the 4 byte number `0x0000065e`.
-We can use Python to print these numbers are in decimal and compare them to the numbers in the `input.txt` file.
+We can use Python to print these numbers in decimal and compare them to the numbers in the `input.txt` file.
 You can verify that these two numbers are the 1st and 32nd numbers in the `input.txt` file, respectively.
 Feel free to check that more numbers match if you like.